DragonForgedTheArtist/VCVRack-rpi/PluginsWithExtraSteps.md

     make
     make install

-## Causal Systems
-Causal Systems doesn't default to the rack2 branch so it will need to be checked out

-    git clone --branch rack2 https://github.com/freesurfacemodules/FreeSurface.git

-Apply the patch to upgrade libsamplerate to version 0.2.1

-    cd FreeSurface
-    patch -p1 < ../../../VCVRack-rpi/patches/CausalSystems-libsamplerate.patch

-Then build as normal

-    git submodule update --init --recursive
-    make dep
-    make
-    make install

 ## CharredDesert
 CharredDesert doesn't default to the 2.0 branch so it will need to be checked out